hmcguinn/hmcguinn.github.io/content/posts/cryptopals-set-1.md

 key = "YELLOW SUBMARINE".encode('ascii')
 ```

 Let's write two functions to ECB encrypt/decrypt.
 Since I'm using Pyca's [Cryptography library](https://cryptography.io/en/latest/), I need to pad the plaintext to a multiple of the blocksize.
-For this specific challenge our ciphertext is already a multiple of the blocksize so we can leave that out for now.
+For this specific challenge our ciphertext is already a multiple of the blocksize, so we can leave that out for now.

 ```